 1 cup dried cranberries or dried fruit of your choice or a mixture

-Remove granola from the oven and allow to cool, stirring occasionally.
-Add in dried fruit.
+Remove granola from the oven and add in the dried fruit.
+Allow to cool completely.
 Stored cooled granola in an airtight container.

 Macadamia nuts, coconut, dried pineapple